Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 1. Achilles and Ajax by Exekias in Rome

-Attic black-figure amphora signed by Exekias.
+Attic black-figure amphora signed by Exekias on Side A as potter, and on the mouth as painter.
 Made in Athens around 540-530 BC.
-Found in Vulci, Erturia (Lazio, Italy).
 On Side A Achilles and Ajax (names inscribed) playing a board game.
 On Side B Kastor and Polydeukes (the Dioskouroi) with Tyndareos and Leda (names inscribed).
+Found in Vulci, Etruria (Lazio, Italy).

 Gregorian Museum of Etruscan Art, Vatican Museums, Rome.
 Inv.
 No. 16757 (344).